zesty-io/zestyscopes/README.md

 * [Website](http://zestyscopes.zesty.site/) (presentation and hosting also by Zesty.io)
 * Amazon Alexa Skill

+This also uses [Dashbot](https://www.dashbot.io/) for analytics.

 ## Webinar

 Watch me present a walkthrough of this codebase and how to use it with Zesty.io CMS in a [webinar recording on YouTube](https://www.youtube.com/watch?v=pIlA7T2TQK4).

+For more details on the Dashbot analytics integration and platform, watch this [webinar recording on YouTube](https://www.youtube.com/watch?v=TOTrsVT_kp8).

 ## API Endpoints